24–27 Jun 2025

 • The fee includes lunch, dinner, coffee on all workshop days and the participation in the pub quiz

-• We are pleased to invite all participants to a welcome dinner on June 24th and a pub quiz on June 25th.
+• We are pleased to invite you to a pub quiz on June 25th.

 Am I part of ErUM?